 teams- an array of team (workspace) IDs within the containing enterprise organization that this user belongs to

-It's easy and secure to build Slack apps for your workspaces only.
 As with all Slack apps, installation and ownership of apps is on a workspace-basis.
 Single-workspace apps, as their name implies, are locked to a single workspace and cannot be installed across an Enterprise Grid.

 Find out more in our single-workspace apps documentation.